-Mulberry trees (Morus spp.) enjoyed popularity in years past as ornamental shade trees as well as for their copious edible fruit, which can be eaten raw or made into luscious preserves, pies and wine.
+Mulberry trees (Morus spp.) enjoyed popularity in years past as ornamental shade trees, as well as for their copious edible fruit.
+Mulberries can be eaten raw or made into luscious preserves, pies and wine.
 Interested in learning about how to grow mulberry trees?
 Read out all about growing mulberry fruit trees and mulberry tree care.

 Growing Mulberry Fruit Trees

 While people love mulberry fruit, birds also love the berries, and the tree is a beacon that attracts dozens of, ahem, messy guests.
 The tree also has an unwelcome habit of becoming invasive.
 Unfortunately, this brought the growing of mulberry fruit trees to a screeching halt in any but the most rural areas.